OUTA calls on government to extend driver's licence renewals from 5 to 10 years

 OUTA proposed the following to the Minister of Transport:

-1. That an extension for driver’s license renewal be applied from 5 to 10 years
+1. That an extension for driver’s licence card renewal be applied from 5 to 10 years.

 2. The extension from 5 to 10 years applies between the ages of 18 to 65 years.